j33k3k/RT/sysmonInjectionAnalysis.md

 ## Sysmon CallTrace explained
 CallTrace reads right to left with the rightmost entry is where execution started.
 UNKNOWN in calltrace means the code at that address has no associated PE module with raw code executing from VirtualAllocEx allocated memory and most often shellcode.
+All executables compiled with MinGW which show some KERNEL32 CRT noise in init.

 | CallTrace Origin          | Meaning                        | Suspicion  |
 |---------------------------|--------------------------------|------------|